necro-nemesis/LabyrinthAP/README.md

-To test the connection navigate to Lokinet's wiki page found at http://dw68y1xhptqbhcm5s8aaaip6dbopykagig5q5u1za4c7pzxto77y.loki/wiki/index.php?title=Main_Page You can also access this page using it's ONS registered domain name at http://probably.loki
+To test the connection navigate to Lokinet's wiki page found at http://dw68y1xhptqbhcm5s8aaaip6dbopykagig5q5u1za4c7pzxto77y.loki/wiki/index.php?title=Main_Page You can also access this page using it's ONS (Oxen Name Service) registered domain name at http://probably.loki

 ## Connecting to an Exit Node